Accelerated and Enriched Instruction → Gifted & Talented/Learning Disabled (GT/LD) Programs → WINGS Mentor Program

 Overview

-The WINGS Mentor Program, coordinated by Accelerated and Enriched Instruction, is designed to provide additional support to gifted/learning disabled students and highly able students who are not succeeding in the regular education classroom.
+The WINGS Mentor Program, coordinated by the Division of Accelerated and Enriched Instruction, is designed to provide additional support to gifted/learning disabled students who are not succeeding in the general education classroom.

 Description